metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Optional:

 - `node_selector` (Map of String) NodeSelector defines which Nodes the Pods are scheduled on.
 The default is an empty list.
-- `tolerations` (Attributes List) Tolerations is attached by pods to tolerate any taint that matches the triple <key,value,effect> using the matching operator <operator>.
+- `tolerations` (Attributes List) Tolerations are attached by pods to tolerate any taint that matches the triple <key,value,effect> using the matching operator <operator>.
 The default is an empty list. (see [below for nested schema](#nestedatt--spec--node_placement--tolerations))

 <a id="nestedatt--spec--node_placement--tolerations"></a>
 ### Nested Schema for `spec.node_placement.tolerations`